goldenchan/deploy_tool/README.md

-This shell script is to simplify the process of deploying projects from SVN.
+This shell script is to simplify the process of deploying projects from SVN.\r\n
 Usage:
 ./deploy4nix.sh {svn_version_number}